ghusta/docker-compose-simple-example/README.md

 ### Build

 It will build local images only.
-The _redis_ image don't need to be built, it will be pulled from [Docker Hub](https://hub.docker.com/) (public Docker registry).
+The _redis_ image don't need to be built, it will be pulled from [Docker Hub](https://hub.docker.com/) (Docker public registry).

 > docker-compose build